Harkishen-Singh/Jarvis-personal-assistant/INSTALL.md

         $ go get -v -u -d ./...
     ```
 3. Install Python 2.*.* .
 To verify if its installed, `python --version`.
-4. Install python dependencies.
-Use `sudo` if required!
+4. Start the HTTP server. *Do not close this terminal*
     ```bash
-        pip install -r service/subprocesses/requirements.txt
-    ```
-5. Start the HTTP server. *Do not close this terminal*
-    ```bash
         cd view/web && http-server
     ```
-6. Start the GoLang server. *Do not close this terminal*
+5. Start the GoLang server. *Do not close this terminal*
     ```bash
         cd service && go run maintut.go
     ```
-7. [optional but recommended] For listening to the jarvis voice download and install **mplayer** in linux or windows, and set the **path** so that it responds when typed `mplayer` in the terminal or command prompt.
+6. [optional but recommended] For listening to the jarvis voice download and install **mplayer** in linux or windows, and set the **path** so that it responds when typed `mplayer` in the terminal or command prompt.

-8. On running the service, it will occupy the port `:3000` and the front-end will run at port `:8080`
+7. On running the service, it will occupy the port `:3000` and the front-end will run at port `:8080`

 ### for executing tests